 Managing this project between three people may end up being a problem.
 Having a GitHub repository with multiple people committing is a new approach for most of us, but may help with project management.

-(REWRITE THIS GREG).
-As a team, we collectively decided to focus on programming in AngularJS over JQuer or BootStrap.
+As a team, we collectively decided to focus on programming in AngularJS over JQuery or BootStrap.
 We came to the conclusion that AngularJS offers the most functionality to achieve all of Mastering Magic’s goals.

 Acceptability Criteria